lehcimhdz/notificaciones_registro/README.md

 # notificaciones_registro
-This code was developed within the Executive Commission of Victim Care.
-Prior to my arrival at the Victims Registry, staff members manually processed each document, resulting in significant delays for victims awaiting their registry documentation.
-This document is crucial as it grants them access to the rights afforded to them under the Law of Victims.
+This code was developed within the Executive Commission for Victim Assistance.
+Before I joined the Victims Registry, staff members manually processed each document, causing substantial delays for victims awaiting their registration documents.
+This document is essential as it grants them access to the rights provided under the Victims' Law.